Rick Warden

-Richard George Warden is an English actor.
+Richard George Warden (born 29 September 1971) is an English actor.

-Warden studied at Dr Challoner's Grammar School and received a B.A. honours in history at Churchill College, Cambridge, 1994.
+Warden was born in Amersham, Buckinghamshire, he studied at Dr Challoner's Grammar School and received a B.A. honours in history at Churchill College, Cambridge, 1994.
 He married actress Lucy Barker on 1 May 2004.

 He is probably best known for his appearances in the HBO miniseries Band of Brothers as 1st Lt.
-Harry Welsh, the BBC docudrama Dunkirk as Major Phillip Newman RAMC, and the HBO/BBC2 historical drama, Rome, as Quintus Valerius Pompey and Indian Summers as Ronnie Keane.
+Harry Welsh, the BBC docudrama Dunkirk as Major Phillip Newman RAMC, the HBO/BBC Two historical drama, Rome, as Quintus Valerius Pompey and Channel 4's period drama Indian Summers as Ronnie Keane.
 He also appeared in Evol (2006) (with his wife) and in the film adaptation of Bravo Two Zero.
 He performed in the BBC serial production, Apparitions, as the character Michael, who is possessed by a demon.
 He played Mike Taylor, a police inspector, in the crime drama Happy Valley.

-He also appears in the Chemical Brothers music video "Hey Boy Hey Girl".
+He also appears in The Chemical Brothers' 1999 music video "Hey Boy Hey Girl" and New Order's 2001 music video "60 Miles an Hour" as well.

-In 2019, Warden appeared in the BBC medical drama series Casualty as Ciaran Coulson.
+In 2019, Warden appeared in the BBC One medical drama series Casualty as Ciaran Coulson.
 He reprised his role in 2021.
+In 2023, he appeared as Oliver Saxby QC in The Sixth Commandment.